cyberspace7/release-action/README.md

 ## Description

+It can be quite a hassle to find a proper release process that meet simple but specific and multiple demands, such as:

+- To bump automatically the version based on changes type (patch, minor, major);
+- To modify only `package.json`;
+- To be able to ignore a specific change;
+- To handle releases through a release PR;
+- To create a GitHub release;
+- To be able to override the version;
+- To release as pre-release (both the version number **and** the GitHub release);
+- Etc...

-Release Action is a simple automation of the release of Node.js projects on GitHub based on pull requests and labels.
-You can easily integrate it in your workflow as it only makes a
+Some tools get close but not enough.
+That's exactly why Release Action exists: it is a simple automation tool for releasing Node.js projects on GitHub based on pull requests and labels.
+You can easily integrate it into your workflow as it only creates a
-GitHub release only when a specific PR is merged.
+GitHub release when a specific PR is merged.
 It works in two phases:

-1. **Prepare**: Gets all merged PRs since last release and determine the next version based on labels (major, minor, patch) unless overriden (see [inputs](#inputs)) and create (or update) a pull request including the updated `package.json` file;
+1. **Prepare**: Gets all merged PRs since last release, determines the next version based on labels (major, minor, patch) unless overriden (see [inputs](#inputs)) and creates (or updates) a pull request including the updated `package.json` file;
 2. **Release** (actually runs first): Once the release PR merged, a release is made on GitHub, that's it!

 ```mermaid